zenglg/unvme/README.md

 Build and Run
 =============

-The Makefile.def file is provided for the user to specify the default model to build when running:

-    $ make

 A specific model can also be built by explicitly specifying the one of the following targets: